rtic-rs/rtic/book/en/src/by-example/monotonic.md

 # Monotonic & spawn_{at/after}

-The understanding of time is an important concept in embedded systems, and to be able to run tasks based on time is useful.
-For this use-case the framework provides the static methods `task::spawn_after(/* duration */)` and `task::spawn_at(/* specific time instant */)`.
+The understanding of time is an important concept in embedded systems, and to be able to run tasks based on time is essential.
+The framework provides the static methods `task::spawn_after(/* duration */)` and `task::spawn_at(/* specific time instant */)`.
 `spawn_after` is more commonly used, but in cases where it's needed to have spawns happen without drift or to a fixed baseline `spawn_at` is available.